OK, hear me out: Las Vegas is actually a really cool place to tie the knot.

 Best Vegas wedding venue for rock fans: Love it Loud Wedding Chapel

-Get married like a true rock-n-roll couple at the Love it Loud Rock & Roll Wedding Chapel at the Rio Las Vegas.
+Put on a wedding like a true rock-n-roll couple at the Love it Loud Rock & Roll Wedding Chapel at the Rio Las Vegas.

 This concert hall-like wedding venue will rock your socks off!
 But that’s not all that makes this Las Vegas wedding venue unique.